crazybber/awesome-patterns/stability/circuit-breaker.md

 ## Implementation

-Below is the implementation of a very simple circuit breaker to illustrate the purpose of the circuit breaker design pattern.
+Below is the implementation of a very simple circuit breaker to illustrate the purpose of the circuit breaker design pattern for  [Circuit Breaker Pattern](https://docs.microsoft.com/en-us/previous-versions/msp-n-p/dn589784(v=pandp.10)?redirectedfrom=MSDN)

 ### Operation Counter